ktully/eternity-keeper/README.md

 * [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or above

 # Support
 Currently there is support for Windows and Linux versions.
-It should run on OSX too, however I do not have a Macbook to compile the JCEF libraries with.

 # Contributing
 1. Fork this repository.